This post was updated on December 8, 2022.

-Have you heard about wage compression?
-It is a growing concern of many businesses as the minimum wage continues to rise.
-Wage compression refers to the situation where there is only a small difference in pay between employees regardless of their skills, experience or seniority.
-Wage compression most often occurs in the following two scenarios:
+Finding and retaining key talent is important to every business, but some employers may not be aware of a phenomenon that can be more detrimental to your organization than vacant positions.
+Wage compression refers to the situation where there is only a small difference in pay between employees regardless of their skills, experience or seniority, and it most often occurs in the following two scenarios:

 - A new employee is paid almost the same amount as an experienced employee for the same job.